Moments of Magic

 "Moments of Magic" is Singapore's official millennium song.

-Performed by a pop trio comprising Singapore's Fann Wong, Tanya Chua and Elsa Lin, the catchy song was released on an AVCD format in Singapore.
+Performed by a pop trio comprising Singapore's Fann Wong, Tanya Chua and Elsa Lin, the song was released on an AVCD format in Singapore.

 The theme song of Singapore's millennium celebrations on 31 December 1999 was composed by Ken Lim.
 The music video was directed by Eric Khoo and the Director of Photography was Michael Chua.